azaleacolburn/sonder/README.md

 ## Scratch repo for potential science fair submission

-A macro system and linker that compiles c and rust to wasm and statically links them or
-Cross language compilation and linking with wasm as a shared target
+Cross language compilation and linking with wasm as a shared target.
+Recently, there has been an outpour of new, compiled, imperative languages without a garbage collector.
+Sonder aims to make interop between any of these new languages and Rust (on the Rust end) trivial.

 ## Plans

+### Preliminary work

 - Use proc macros in rust to be able to call C functions exactly like rust functions (including getting lsp completions, etc)
-- Compile everything to wasm to avoid the issues of conforming rust code to the c_abi and deal with an ffi (or actually we're just inventing our own)
+- Compile and link everything together.

+### Main project

+- Create a proc macro or build tool for defining the header/declaration grammar of a new language.
+  - Generate regex for grepping these declarations
+  - Create macros that understand this and can seamlessly import functions, statics, and structs from any of there languages into Rust.
+  - Track all involved files and compile them each to WASM
+  - Link all the WASM files in the needed places

+### If we really pop off this year

-- Fully compile check the imported c source and have some assurance of semi-safe interop at compile time
+- Fully compile check the imported c source and have some assurance of semi-safe interop at compile time, without creating additional rust abstractions.
+- Put the rhododendron parser into a macro and

-### Proc Macros
+### Basic Bindgen

 - [x] Proc Macros for automatic extern "C" function declaration
 - [x] Proc Macros for automatic extern "C" struct declaration
 - [ ] Proc Macros for automatic extern "C" static declaration

+- [ ] Proc Macro to parse grammar and cache a novel regex for how to grep declarations in the header file of that language.
+      - Note that header files can just be

 ### Linking